Cover photo for Cleon Driggs's Obituary

 He is survived by his wife of Driggs; children, Joyce (Lee) Edlefsen of St. Anthony, Allan Floyd (Cheryl)Driggs of Spring, Texas, and Joanne (Randy) Raichart of Washingtonville, N.Y.; brothers, Jack Driggs of Driggs and Max Driggs of Soda Springs; sister, Grayce White of Fort Collins, Colo., 11 grandchildren and 23 great-grandchildren.
 He was preceded in death by a brother, Earl Driggs, and a brother-in-law, Ron White.

-To order memorial trees or send flowers to the family in memory of Cleon Driggs, please visit our flower store.
+To order memorial trees in memory of Cleon Driggs, please visit our tree store.

 Guestbook